GHedi/GHedi/README.md

-## Hi there 👋
+## Hi there 👋 I'm Edison!
-# Halo semua!

-Perkenalkan nama saya **Edison**.<br>

-Saya seorang **Mahasiswa** di Universitas Universal Batam!.<br>

-Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin](https://www.linkedin.com/in/edisonedi/)ku ya.
+I am a highly motivated final-year Software Engineering student at Universitas Universal, Batam, passionate about converting complex logical computational structures into clean, efficient, and user-centric digital solutions.

+I have been recognized as the Highest Academic Achiever in my cohort for 3 consecutive periods, maintaining a solid **GPA of 3.96/4.00**.

-- 🔭 I’m currently working on:
+- 🔭 **I’m currently working on:**
-  Menyelesaikan proyek tugas akhir/skripsi saya bernama **DrinkGrade**—sebuah aplikasi web pintar berbasis Laravel 12 dan MySQL untuk melacak konsumsi gula harian secara personal dan dinamis.
+  Finalizing and polishing my undergraduate thesis project named **DrinkGrade** — a smart beverage sugar-tracking web application built with the Laravel 12 ecosystem and MySQL, featuring a dynamic baseline algorithm integrated with users' BMI, activity levels, and medical history.

-- 🌱 I’m currently learning:
+- 🌱 **I’m currently learning:**
-  Arsitektur backend tingkat lanjut pada ekosistem Laravel 12, optimasi query basis data relasional, serta best practices dalam rekayasa perangkat lunak.
+  Advanced backend architecture within the Laravel 12 framework, relational database design optimizations, RESTful API scaling, and agile software development best practices.

-- 👯 I’m looking to collaborate on:
+- 👯 **I’m looking to collaborate on:**
-  Proyek pengembangan aplikasi web berbasis open-source (PHP/Laravel) maupun aplikasi mobile (Android/Kotlin) yang berfokus pada solusi pemecahan masalah riil masyarakat.
+  Open-source web projects (PHP/Laravel) or mobile software engineering (Android/Kotlin) aimed at solving real-world modern challenges and delivering meaningful community impact.

-- 🤔 I’m looking for help with:
+- 🤔 **I’m looking for help with:**
-  Metodologi deployment aplikasi skala produksi dan teknik advanced tuning untuk performa database MySQL.
+  Production-scale deployment methodologies, cloud hosting integrations, and advanced database query tuning techniques for highly efficient MySQL environments.

-- 💬 Ask me about:
+- 💬 **Ask me about:**
-  Dasar-dasar pemrograman Android dengan Kotlin, pengembangan web menggunakan Laravel, perancangan database relasional, atau pengalaman tim kami saat meraih posisi Top 50 Capstone Project di Bangkit Academy melalui aplikasi "Belens".
+  Object-Oriented Programming (OOP) fundamentals, native Android development with Kotlin/Java, full-stack web development with Laravel, or our national team achievement securing a **Top 50 Capstone Project** rank out of 600+ teams at Bangkit Academy (Google, GoTo, Traveloka) with our image-recognition app, **Belens**.

-- 📫 How to reach me:
+- 📫 **How to reach me:**
-  Kamu bisa menghubungi saya secara profesional melalui email di edsn197@gmail.com atau melalui pesan langsung di LinkedIn.
+  You can contact me professionally via email at edsn197@gmail.com or connect through direct messages on [LinkedIn](https://www.linkedin.com/in/edisonedi/).

-- 😄 Pronouns:
+- 😄 **Pronouns:**
   He / Him

-- ⚡ Fun fact:
+- ⚡ **Fun fact:**
-  Saya bisa betah berjam-jam menganalisis dan merapikan struktur skema relational database, tetapi konsumsi gula harian saya sendiri dijaga ketat oleh kalkulator algoritma buatan saya!
+  I can spend hours analyzing and optimizing complex relational database schemas, yet my own daily sugar intake is strictly monitored by a dynamic health algorithm I built myself!

+---

+### 📊 GitHub Stats & Technologies

 <p align="left">
 <a href="https://github.com/GHedi">